fortrabbit/help/docs/mysql.md

 ### Using MySQL functions, procedures and triggers

-By default you don't have permissongs to create MySQL functions, procedures and triggers as it requires SUPER privileges.
+By default you don't have permissions to create MySQL functions, procedures and triggers as it requires SUPER privileges.
 We enable it on request for dedicated MySQL plans (Pro Stack only).